Bezerragrasi/Liver_disease_project/README.md

-# Liver_disease_project
+# Liver disease project
-final project for the capstone corse of the Harvard data science profetional certification
+A project in Machine Learning